cAttte/solvemedia.js/README.md

 # solvemedia.js

-solvemedia.js is a wrapper to get captchas from the SolveMedia API!
+solvemedia.js is an (unofficial) JavaScript wrapper to get captchas from the SolveMedia API!

 # Quick example